sakhnevych/calendar-view/README.rst

    :header: "Parameter", "Type", "Description"
    :widths: 20, 10, 70

    ``name``, str, "Language, which is used for the name of the weekday.
-Supported values: en, ru, ua" ``day``, str / date / datetime, "The day of the event.
+Supported values: en, ru, ua, es" ``day``, str / date / datetime, "The day of the event.
 Can be set using any of 3 different types.
 Can't be defined together with ``day_of_week``"
    ``day_of_week``, int, "The range of the days to show.
 Can't be defined together with ``day``" ``start``, str / time / datetime, "Start of the event.
 Can be set using any of 3 different types.
 The string has format **HH:mm** or **HH**."